Melvin-Cordon/Py-Eating-Snake/README.md

 ## How to Play

 * The player starts as just the head of a snake (Represented by just a black square)
-* They player can have about using the WASD keys
+* They player can move about using the WASD keys
-* Pies can be consume Pies (red block) by touching them
+* Pies can be consumed (red blocks) by touching them
 * Eating a Pie will make the snake longer!
-* But be carful not to eat your self or it will be gameover!
+* But be careful not to eat your self or it will be gameover!
+Also it would hurt, ouch!
 * Enjoy!

 ## Things to add